 The quarters were made of 90% silver and 10% copper.
 Due to the rising cost of silver, the composition was changed to a clad composition of 91.67% copper and 8.33% nickel, which continues to this day.

 The early 1980s saw high demand for quarters, leading to large mintages.
 The 1983 Washington Quarter was part of this trend.
-This was a time of economic recovery in the United States, with inflation and unemployment rates starting to stabilize after a period of economic turmoil in the late 1970s.
+This was a time of economic recovery in the United States, with inflation and unemployment rates starting to stabilize after a period of economic turmoil in the late 1970s when the 1979 Quarters existed.

 Quarters were produced at both the Philadelphia (no mint mark) and Denver (D, or 1983D Quarter) mints.
 Notably, the U.S. Mint did not produce proof sets for general circulation in 1982 and 1983, making high-quality uncirculated coins from these years more valuable to collectors.